dmuth/splunk-lab/README.md

 - Run any of the above with `PRINT_DOCKER_CMD=1` set, and the Docker command line that's used will be written to stdout.

+### Run Splunk Lab in Development Mode with a bash Shell

+This would normally be done with the script `./bin/devel.sh` when running from the repo, but if you're running Splunk Lab just with the Docker image, here's how to do it:

+`docker run -p 8000:8000 -e SPLUNK_PASSWORD=password1 -v $(pwd)/data:/data -v $(pwd)/logs:/logs --name splunk-lab --rm -it -v $(pwd):/mnt -e SPLUNK_DEVEL=1 dmuth1/splunk-lab bash`

+This is useful mainly if you want to poke around in Splunk Lab while it's running.
+Note that you could always just run `docker exec splunk-lab bash` instead of doing all of the above. :-)

 ## Splunk Apps Included